Tell me about the business

 - Artists cover printing and handling fees

-- Artists get 70% of the price they set.
+- Artists get (almost) 100% of the price they set - minus the transaction costs.

 - Shipping and tax is charged separately from this price